 I am a facilitator of rewilding – landscapes, people, and society.
 I offer experiential, educational courses in nature connection, spiritual ecology and skills for social change – combining all three where possible.
 I’m passionate about nature, connection and the transformation of self and society to be more deeply connected and life-affirming.
 I take a holistic approach to life and social change, and find that my passion for the natural world and social change finds expression in many ways.
 I’m involved in rewilding land as Vice Chair of the Cambrian Wildwood project, but I consider all of my work to be ‘rewilding’ (click here to read why)…

 I’m particularly interested in practical applications of nature connection and have worked with a diverse range of groups to bring the natural world into multiple spheres of society.
 This has included: activism and social change, architecture and the built environment, creative arts, well-being and emotional resilience, spirituality, sustainability, and climate change adaptation.

-I lecture and facilitate on nature connection, spirituality, activism and system change on Masters courses at the Centre for Alternative Technology (CAT) and Schumacher College, and work part-time in water and woodland management at CAT.
+I lecture and facilitate on nature connection, spirituality, activism and rewilding on Masters programmes and short courses at the Centre for Alternative Technology (CAT), Schumacher College, Ecodharma and St Ethelburga’s Centre for Reconciliation & Peace, and work part-time in woodland management at CAT.
 My passion for the natural world also finds expression in freelance writing and political activism on various levels, and have spent much of the last few years organising with Reclaim the Power and Plane Stupid, and acting as Environment Editor for Red Pepper magazine.
 You can see some of my occasional forays into political artwork with the un-earthed collective here.

 See upcoming courses and events here.